2015-2016 Club Guide

 - Select only qualified officials.
 Officials must have appropriate licenses.
 They must be approved by their sports governing board.

-- The club must bring a signed Personal Service Agreement for the officials, along with all relevant scheduling information, to Student Affairs.
-Please contact Student Affairs WELL IN ADVANCE for the PSA processing procedure and the correct paperwork.
-The PSA may take up to 4 weeks to process and requires forms to be filled out by the vendor who is providing the service.
+- The club must bring a signed Personal Service Agreement for the officials, along with all relevant scheduling information, to Student Life.
+Please contact Student Life WELL IN ADVANCE for the PSA processing procedure and the correct paperwork.
+The PSA may take up to six (6) weeks to process and requires forms to be filled out by the vendor who is providing the service.
 Please plan accordingly.

 Activities and EventsIn addition to College policies, clubs are bound by local, state and federal laws and should keep these parameters in mind when developing and conducting activities.
 Typical club activities may include, but are not limited to lectures and workshops, conferences, practices and competitions, outings and trips, or on-campus seminars.